jporeilly/DC--Demo/01--Pre-flight/preflight.md

 ```
 sudo ./install_k3s.sh
 ```
 Note: k3s is installed with Traefik disabled.
+Not required for single node.

 ---